Harriet Tyce

-Harriet Tyce (born November 1972) is a Scottish barrister and novelist, the author of Blood Orange (2019), The Lies you Told (2020), It ends at midnight (2022) and A Lesson in Cruelty (2024).
+Harriet Tyce (born November 1972) is a British novelist.
+She is the author of Blood Orange (2019), The Lies You Told (2020), It Ends at Midnight (2022), A Lesson in Cruelty (2024) and Witch Trial (2026).

-Tyce was at first educated in Edinburgh, before gaining admission to Oxford University to study English literature, and then completing a law conversion course at City University.
-For nearly ten years she practised as a criminal barrister before changing her career path to creative writing and crime fiction.
-Her first novel became a Richard and Judy choice and according to Amazon, it became popular during the COVID-19 lockdowns in 2020.
+Tyce practised as a criminal barrister for nearly ten years before changing her career path to writing crime fiction.
+Her first novel be was a Richard and Judy choice and became popular during the COVID-19 lockdowns in 2020.

+In 2026, she appeared as a contestant on the fourth series of The Traitors.

 Early life and education

-Harriet Tyce was born in November 1972 and grew up in Edinburgh, the eldest of two children of Lord Nimmo Smith, retired judge, and Jennifer, an academic and classicist.
-In Edinburgh, she at first attended an all girls school where she became friends with Sarah Hughes.
-Subsequently she joined the Edinburgh Academy for sixth form, which was mixed.
+Harriet Tyce was born in November 1972 and grew up in Edinburgh, the eldest of two children of William Nimmo Smith, a judge; her mother, Jennifer, was an academic and classicist.
+She attended an all girls' school in Edinburgh, where she became friends with Sarah Hughes.
+She got straight As in her O-Level exams.
+Subsequently she moved to the Edinburgh Academy for sixth form, which was mixed-sex.

-Tyce gained admission to Oxford University, where she studied English literature, and then completed a law conversion course at City University.
+Tyce studied English literature at Oxford University, and then completed a law conversion course at City University.

 Career

 For around ten years Tyce practised as a criminal barrister.
-In 2005, after attempting to work part-time and not long after her son was born, she left the Bar.
+In 2005, after attempting to work part-time and not long after her son was born, she left the bar.
 Later she completed a master's in creative writing and crime fiction at the University of East Anglia, passing with distinction.

-After several rejections she acquired an agent and a book deal with Wildfire, an imprint of Headline.
+After several rejections she acquired an agent and a book deal with Wildfire, an imprint of Headline Publishing Group.
 They published Blood Orange (2019), her first novel.
-It became a Richard and Judy choice.
+It became a Richard and Judy Book Club choice.
 According to Amazon, the book became popular during the COVID-19 lockdowns in 2020.
-Quibi and World Productions, the producers of Line of Duty and Bodyguard, chose Blood Orange for development into a TV series.
+Quibi and World Productions optioned Blood Orange for development into a TV series.

-After abandoning a second novel, she released The Lies you Told in 2020.
-Her book It ends at midnight was released in 2022.
+After abandoning a second novel, she released The Lies You Told in 2020.
+Her book It Ends at Midnight was released in 2022.
 She wrote the introductory chapter to Holding Tight, Letting Go (2022).
 A Lesson in Cruelty was released in 2024.

+In 2026, she appeared as a contestant on the fourth series of The Traitors.
+Her appearance on the series caused a surge in book sales.

-Personal and family
+Personal life

-Tyce lives with her husband, who works in finance.
+Tyce lives with her husband Nathaniel, who works in finance.
 They have two children.